 There is a lot wrong with his head and neck posture.
 I did a mini Posture Analysis on the man:

-This kind of posture pattern in the head and neck could partially be in response to the dropped right shoulder (what we chiropractors term a compensation) but more than likely the Trivago Guy has had a past trauma that has injured the supportive structures in his neck and altered his posture over time.
-Common traumas include:
+This kind of posture pattern in the head and neck could be a compensation for a problem lower down in the pelvis (anatomical short leg for example), but more than likely the Trivago Guy had a past trauma that injured the supportive structures in his neck, causing altered alignment over time.

-The Trivago man or anyone with this kind of asymmetrical head and neck posture may experience some of these symptoms:
+The Trivago Man or anyone with this kind of asymmetrical head and neck alignment may experience some of these symptoms:

 - neck pain